michaelcoughlan/covid-entry/README.md

 ## Running the application (without Docker)

-If you are running the front and backend without Docker, ensure that you have `.env` files in the client and server directories.
+If you are running the front and backend without Docker, ensure that you have the `.env` file filled in.
 An example can be found in the `.env.example` files.

 ### Frontend